Optimization reference

 If your project has a large test suite, you can configure your build to use parallelism

 together with either CircleCI’s test splitting functionality, or a third party application or library to split your tests across multiple machines.
-CircleCI supports automatic test allocation across machines on a file-basis, however, you can also manually customize how tests are allocated.
+CircleCI supports automatic test allocation across machines/containers on a file-basis.
+You can also manually customize how tests are allocated.

 -

-Read more about splitting tests on the Parallelism page.
+Read more about splitting tests across parallel execution environments on the Parallelism and test splitting page.

 Resource class